ktzanev/venir-labopp/en.md

 ## Lille, <i class="icon-flight"></i> Lesquin airport
 {: #lille-a data-next="lille-g" }

-Prendre [la navette][lille airport shuttle] qui arrive directement aux gares (20min, 8€).
+Take [the shuttle][lille airport shuttle] that arrives directly to the railaway stations (20min, ~8€).

 ## Lille, <i class="icon-train"></i> Flandres and Europe railway stations
 {: #lille-g data-next="lille-u" }

-Walk (5 minutes) to the metro station "Gare Lille Flandres" of line 1.
+Walk (5 minutes) to the metro station "Gare Lille Flandres" on line 1.
 Then take Line 1 (yellow) towards "4 Cantons Stade Pierre Mauroy".
-Get off (after 12 minutes) to the "Cité Scientifique Pr Gabillard" station (it's the penultimate station).
+Get off (after 12 minutes) at the "Cité Scientifique Pr Gabillard" station (it's the second to last station).
 This station is in the center of the campus.

 ## Lille 1 University
 {: #lille-u data-next="lille-l" }

 [![metro-m2]{:.map title="Plan pour venir du métro au bâtiment M2"}][metro-m2]

-Walk along the subway (skytrain here) in direction (south) to the next station ("4 Cantons") until you reach on your left the large cylindrical building under construction (the University Library).
+Walk along the subway (skytrain here) towards (south) to the next station ("4 Cantons") until you reach on your left the large cylindrical building under construction (the University Library).
 At this point you should see on your right the M1 building, recognizable by the large radio transmission antenna on its roof.

 ## Paul Painlevé lab and the Math department
 {: #lille-l }